-- Venting should be as direct as possible with a minimum number of pipe fittings. - Vent diameter must not be reduced unless specifically noted in the installation instructions. - Support all horizontal pipe runs every 4' and all vertical pipe runs every 5' or according to local codes or venting manufacturer's instructions. - Vents run through unconditioned spaces where below freezing temperatures are expected, are not recommended. - Vents run through unconditioned spaces inside a building may result in the condensation of flue gases during the winter season.
+- Venting should be as direct as possible with a minimum number of pipe fittings. - Vent diameter must not be reduced unless specifically noted in the installation instructions. - Support all horizontal pipe runs according to local codes or the venting manufacturer's instructions such as IPEX (www.ipexna.com/resources/technical-library). - Covering non-metalic vent piping with thermal insulation is prohibited. - Vents run through unconditioned spaces where below freezing temperatures are expected, are not recommended. - Vents run through unconditioned spaces inside a building may result in the condensation of flue gases during the winter season.
 The rubber coupling joined to the blower includes a nipple with a cap.
 In installations such as this connect a condensation trap to this nipple.